davidluzhiyun/COMPSCI307D_monoply/README.md

 * David Lu: designed and implemented model; main focus on auxiliary model features

-* Luyao Wang: designed and implemented model; main focus on backend game engine
+* Luyao Wang: designed and implemented model; main focus on backend game engine, data files, and how the model connects with view/controller

 ### Resources Used